Aptivi/NitrocidKS/README.md

 ### Windows systems

-1. Windows 7 or later
+1. Windows 7 or later (Windows 10 recommended)
 2. .NET Framework 4.8
 3. Internet Connection
+4. Appropriate console that supports escape sequences and custom monotyped fonts for languages

 ### Linux systems

-1. Mono 6.0.0 or later
+1. Mono 5.10 or higher (6.0 or higher is recommended)
 2. Internet Connection
+3. Appropriate console that supports escape sequences and custom monotyped fonts for languages (Konsole, GNOME Terminal, ...)

 ## How to install